 Amongst the 11 episodes, there are several dedicated to developments in leadership and communication training for junior doctors.
-Watch here the relevant episodes.
+Watch here the relevant episodes, Including:

-- Hull York Medical School – training doctors with excellent clinical and communication skills to deliver high quality patient-centered care in all contemporary healthcare settings.
+Hull York Medical School Training doctors with excellent clinical and communication skills to deliver high-quality patient-centred care in all contemporary healthcare settings.

-- Leeds Institute of Medical Education – innovative solutions and curriculum to prepare the undergraduate medical students for the role of provider and leader in healthcare.
+Leeds Institute of Medical Education Innovative solutions and curriculum to prepare undergraduate medical students for the role of provider and leader in healthcare.